The Next Generation Characters

 Wesley Crusher became disenchanted with his studies at Starfleet and resigned his commission to the Academy in 2370, choosing instead to live among the American Indians on planet Dorvan V, a world currently under Cardassian jurisdiction.
 Crusher's decision to leave Starfleet in favor of self-exploration was a difficult one, aided by insight offered by the Traveler (TNG: "Journey's End").
 He returned to Earth to celebrate Troi's and Riker's wedding ("Star Trek Nemesis").

-* We see Wesley in Starfleet attire at the wedding ceremony, but this may be just decoration, as he does not seem to be wearing rank pips.
+* We see Wesley in Starfleet attire at the wedding ceremony in "Star Trek Nemesis", but this may be just decoration, as he does not seem to be wearing rank pips.